-POLICY BHDD2: STANBURY CONSERVATION AREA - DEVELOPMENT AND DESIGN
+POLICY BHDD1: HAWORTH AND STANBURY CONSERVATION AREAS -DEVELOPMENT AND DESIGN

-To preserve and enhance the character and appearance of the Stanbury Conservation Area, as shown on the Neighbourhood Plan Policies Map, new buildings, and extensions and alterations to existing buildings, within or affecting the setting of the conservation area, should reflect its distinctive local characteristics and achieve the following objectives:
+In order to preserve and enhance the character and appearance of Haworth Conservation Area, as shown on the Neighbourhood Plan Policies Map, development, including new buildings and extensions and alterations to existing buildings, within or affecting the setting of the conservation area, should reflect its distinctive local characteristics and have regard to the following design principles:

-- Layout should reflect the traditional building pattern of the conservation area; - Development must maintain and respect the significant views and vistas into, out of, and through the conservation area (as detailed in Appendix 1); - Development must reflect existing architectural detailing in terms of roof forms, use of chimney stacks, coursing and pointing of stonework, the proportions of window openings, joinery profiles and opening pattern of new and replacement windows and doors; - Use of quality materials that reflect the interest of the area and sit harmoniously with the existing building fabric and respect the uniformity in the colour and texture of the built form of the conservation area; - Use of external surfacing materials in accordance with those traditionally used in the particular part of the conservation area affected; - Retention of existing boundary walls, gates, gateposts and railings in the development and incorporation of new means of enclosure in a way which complements those already in existence using similar materials and details; - Retention of other architecturally or historically interesting features that testify to the evolution of the structures and are of good quality in their own right; - Incorporation of the reinstatement of traditional features, based on a historical understanding of the structure and where possible evidence of the original detail where the replacement of features is necessary this should be done on a like-for-like basis; - Where traditional features have been replaced by modern alternatives, the reinstatement of original traditional features should be the presumed aim of conservation; - Retention of traditional shopfronts, with any new or replacement shopfronts being required to reflect the distinctive character of the conservation area; - Retention of important trees that are of amenity value; - Retention of key open spaces that have been identified in the Stanbury Conservation Area Appraisal as contributing positively to the character of the conservation area, together with their existing identity.
+- Layout should reflect the traditional building pattern of the conservation area; - The need to maintain and respect the significant views and vistas, into, out of and through their proposal on any views; - Reflect where possible, existing architectural detailing in terms of roof forms, use of chimney opening pattern of new and replacement windows and doors; - Use of quality materials that reflect the architectural and/or historic interest of the area and sit of the built form of the conservation area; - of the conservation area affected; - Retention of existing boundary walls, gates, gateposts and railings in the development and using similar materials and details; - the structures and are of good quality in their own right; - is necessary this should be done on a like-for-like basis; - character of the conservation area; - Retain important trees that are of amenity value; - Retain key open spaces that have been identified in the Haworth Conservation Area Appraisal identity.

-There is some scope for modern architectural innovation, provided it respects the distinctiveness of the approved conservation area as shown.
+There is some scope for modern architectural innovation, provided it respects the distinctiveness of the conservation area.